facebook/sapling/README.md

 -----------

 Git uses a strict convention for "author names" when representing changesets, using the form `[realname] [email address]`.
-Mercurial encourages this convention as well but is not as strict, so it's not uncommon for a Mercurial repo to have authors listed as simple usernames.   hg-git by default will translate such names using the email address `none@none`, which then shows up unpleasantly on GitHub as "illegal email address".
+Mercurial encourages this convention as well but is not as strict, so it's not uncommon for a Mercurial repo to have authors listed as, for example, simple usernames. hg-git by default will attempt to translate Mercurial usernames using the following rules:

+* If the Mercurial username fits the pattern `NAME <EMAIL>`, the git name will be set to NAME and the email to EMAIL.
+* If the Mercurial username looks like an email (if it contains an `@`), the git name and email will both be set to that email.
+* If the Mercurial username consists of only a name, the email will be set to `none@none`.
+* Illegal characters (stray `<`s or `>`s) will be stripped out, and for `NAME <EMAIL>` usernames, any content after the right-bracket (for example, a second `>`) will be turned into a url-encoded sigil like `ext:(%3E)` in the git author name.

-The `git.authors` option provides for an "authors translation file" that will be used during outgoing transfers from mercurial to git only, by modifying `hgrc` as such:
+Since these default behaviors may not be what you want (`none@none`, for example, shows up unpleasantly on Github as "illegal email address"), the `git.authors` option provides for an "authors translation file" that will be used during outgoing transfers from mercurial to git only, by modifying `hgrc` as such:

     [git]
     authors = authors.txt